coldfingersnz/DataGrid-Testing/README.md

 ## What Dosn't Work

 - Filtering

     Filtering on screen works but selecting the record returns an incorrect record

 - Sorting

-  Filtering on screen works but selecting the record returns an incorrect record
+  Sorting on screen works but selecting the record returns an incorrect record